skrodahl/NewTon/Docs/PARKING-LOT.md

 ## Later
 *Worth tracking but not urgent*

-### Tournament Manager — IndexedDB Migration (v5.0.0)
+### Match Archive — IndexedDB Store

-Replace localStorage with indexedDB throughout the Tournament Manager.
-Foundational prerequisite for full scoresheet storage, TM/Chalker integration, Series/League, and multi-season history.
+Add a permanent indexedDB match archive alongside localStorage (no migration — localStorage stays untouched).
+The archive stores raw visit data per match and is the foundation for full scoresheet storage, player statistics, season history, and external reporting.

-See **Docs/NETWORK-LAYER.md** (Storage Architecture Decision section) for full rationale and known challenges.
+See **Docs/NETWORK-LAYER.md** (Storage Architecture Decision section) for record structure and rationale.

 ---